City of Jacksonville and JEA Septic Tank Phase Out Program

 The individual neighborhoods will need to reach a 70% ownership participation threshold for the project to move forward.
 Once that threshold is met, the project will then be designed/engineered, bid and constructed prior to any service connections being made.
 The physical connections to the JEA system will be several years away.

 Before any work begins, customers residing within identified future Septic Tank Phase Out areas will be contacted directly by the COJ and JEA.
-We will (by mail) send invitations to an informational neighborhood meeting and send multiple letters outlining the program.
+We will (by mail and email) send invitations to an informational neighborhood meeting and will send multiple letters outlining the program.
 In other words, we will contact you.

 Current Septic Tank Issues